Shady-404/Switch_scripts/README.md

 # Switch_scripts
 ## Overview
 Welcome to the **Switch_scripts** repository!
 This repository contains a collection of scripts designed for configuring Cisco switches.
-These scripts are created as part of a graduation project and can be either static or customizable.
+These scripts are created as part of a my graduation project and can be either static or customizable.
 ## Features
 - **Static scripts** => Pre-defined scripts for common switch configurations like show scripts.
 - **Customizable scripts** => Scripts that can be adjusted based on user inputs to fit specific requirements.